 The cause grew quicker than expected with mothers sharing similar stories about how their babies didn’t have anything to wear during their last journey and many lamented on the loss.
 The wedding gowns came pouring in and commercial warehouse space rented to store them.

 It took long hours to process the donated gowns, the sweat working in the hot and dusty warehouse and even tears as she and the core team learnt how to manage volunteers’ expectations and demands to even the wee hours.

-Bereaved volunteers shared how volunteering at Angel Gowns have helped them process their grief and helped them cope with their losses, even years after their loss.
+Over time, bereaved volunteers shared how volunteering at Angel Gowns have helped them process their grief and helped them cope with their losses, even years after their loss.

-Hence the decision was made to do more than the Angel Gowns and reaching out to Felicia Tan who shared similar losses, Angel Hearts was created to bring comfort to bereaved parents through craft and grief management workshops.
+Hence the decision was made to do more than the Angel Gowns and reaching out to Felicia Tan who shared similar losses, Angel Hearts was created to bring comfort to bereaved parents through sewing, craft and grief management workshops.

 Co Founder, Media and Fund Raising Lead

-Felicia has gone through multiple pregnancy losses, including a twin pregnancy.
+Felicia has gone through multiple infant losses, including a twin pregnancy.
 She worked through her grief by writing and publishing 3 books on her journey and appeared on various media channels to bravely share her experience and how she grew stronger after each loss.